Fred Huish

 Frederick Henry Huish (15 November 1869 – 16 March 1957) was an English professional cricketer who played as a wicket-keeper for Kent County Cricket Club in the period before the First World War.
-Huish played over 450 times for Kent and was part of the sides which won four County championship titles in the Golden Age of cricket leading up to the war.
+Huish played over 450 times for Kent and was part of the teams which won four County championship titles in the Golden Age of cricket leading up to the war.
 He holds the record for the most dismissals by a wicket-keeper in first-class cricket who did not play a Test match.

 Huish became an influential figure and senior professional at Kent at a time when amateur cricketers were the only acceptable captains in English county cricket.
 He was described in his Wisden obituary as "one of the ablest and least demonstrative wicket-keepers of his generation".